-Old Calendar: St. Heribert, archbishop (Hist); St. Abraham & St. Mary, hermit (Hist)
+Old Calendar: St. Heribert, archbishop (RM); St. Abraham & St. Mary, hermit (RM)

 While still more people gathered in the crowd, he said to them, "This generation is an evil generation; it seeks a sign, but no sign will be given it, except the sign of Jonah.
 Just as Jonah became a sign to the Ninevites, so will the Son of Man be to this generation.
 At the judgment the queen of the south will rise with the men of this generation and she will condemn them, because she came from the ends of the earth to hear the wisdom of Solomon, and there is something greater than Solomon here.
 At the judgment the men of Nineveh will arise with this generation and condemn it, because at the preaching of Jonah they repented, and there is something greater than Jonah here (Lk 11:29-32).Historically today is the feast of St. Heribert, who was Archbishop of Cologne and Chancellor of Holy Roman Emperor Otto III, and was canonized in 1074.
 It is also the feast of Sts.
 Abraham, hermit and his neice, St. Mary who lived in the 4th century.Stational Church